knative/build/tekton-proposal.md

 ## Objective

-Propose a resolution to the ongoing confusion and FUD around the future of Knative Build with regard to the recently announced Tekton Pipelines change.
+Propose a resolution to the ongoing confusion around the future of Knative Build with regard to the recently announced Tekton Pipelines change.
 This doc should be used as a forum for external comment and questions, to resolve any concerns before the Steering Committee decides whether to adopt the proposal.

 Please leave comments on this PR.
 The text of the proposal may change based on feedback, and the PR will retain the history of these edits.